apache/flink/docs/dev/table/ddl.md

 **PARTITIONED BY**

 Partition the created table by the specified columns.
-A directory is created for each partition.
+A directory is created for each partition if this table is used as a filesystem sink.

 **WITH OPTIONS**

 Table properties used to create a table source/sink.
 The properties are usually used to find and create the underlying connector. **Notes:** the key and value of expression `key1=val1` should both be string literal.

+See details in [Connect to External Systems](connect.html) for all the supported table properties of different connectors.

 **Examples**:
 {% highlight sql %}